-The challenge was create a visual identity that aligned with the brand's core values and differentiated it from its competitors.
+The challenge was to create a visual identity that aligned with the brand's core values and differentiated it from its competitors.

 It’s a deceptively simple-sounding request that's all too easy to get wrong (just ask Tropicana).

-We rejected supposition and alchemy in favour of evidence from user research, which we used firstly to create some some guiding principles that we could take into the design phase.
+We rejected supposition and alchemy in favour of evidence from user research, which we used firstly to create some guiding principles that we could take into the design phase.

 Rather than feeling constrained by a set of rules, the principles were liberating, pushing us towards a bolder, more experimental style.
 We explored using motion to help express the nuances of Smile's brand personality.

 We developed initial concepts and a series of iterations that honed the direction.
-User feedback helped us refine the style and validated we were hitting the right tone, so that we could once again set Smile apart from the homogeny of other banks.
+User feedback helped us refine the style and validated we were hitting the right tone so that we could once again set Smile apart from the homogeny of other banks.

 A cross-functional team, a coherent experience